What is Arthritis?

 Treatment of Arthritis

 Treatment of Arthritis depends on the type of arthritis.
-These treatments can be non-surgical or surgical treatment.
+These treatments can be non-surgical or surgical treatments.

 Non-surgical treatment includes medication and therapy; most common treatments include: